MicrosoftDocs/Viva/Viva/solutions/viva-for-the-hybrid-workplace.md

 Use Viva Learning to train your employees on all of the great tools you've rolled out to them.
 [Get started with Viva Learning](/viva/learning/overview-viva-learning).
 Don't have Viva Learning set up yet?
 See [Introducing Microsoft Viva](/viva/learning/set-up-viva-learning).

-You can find adoptional resources such as email templates, how to build Viva champions, training resources and more at [Microsoft Viva – Microsoft Adoption](https://adoption.microsoft.com/viva/).
+You can find additional resources such as email templates, how to build Viva champions, training resources and more at [Microsoft Viva – Microsoft Adoption](https://adoption.microsoft.com/viva/).

 For Viva Topics, learn how to [Get started driving adoption of Microsoft Viva Topics](/viva/topics/topics-adoption-getstarted).